MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/knowledge-base-search-methods.md

 ## Search for knowledge base

-You can search the knowledge base from the following search points in the app:
+You can search the knowledge base from the following areas in the app:

 - **Knowledge base search control** - In the app, select a case by navigating to **Service** > **Cases**.
 In the **Related** section (also known as Reference panel), select **Knowledge Base Search** and search for knowledge articles using keywords in the search box.